 This result indicates that, given $p$, $q$, $\Gamma$, and $J$ values, there is an inhibitory strength $W_c$ where the AT takes place.
 This leads us to think that inhibition is a control parameter of the system, an assumption that seems intuitive and general.
 However, we will show here that it is only valid in the limit $K\rightarrow N-1$ (complete graph).

 The absorbing transition of this model is common in the brain criticality literature \cite{Gros_2021}.
-In excitatory networks, different topologies (small-world, random graphs, etc.) were explored and all of them agreed with the simple complete graph mean field analytical results \cite{Galera2020,Pazzini2021,Menesse2021}.
-But when inhibition is added to the networks, the literature typically presents only agreement with complete graph simulations \cite{Carvalho2021,Girardi-Schappo2021}.
+In excitatory networks, different topologies (small world, random graphs, etc.) were explored, and all of them agreed with the simple complete graph mean field analytical results \cite{Costa2017}.
+But when inhibition is added to the networks, the literature on the GGL model typically only shows agreement with complete graph simulations \cite{Carvalho2021,Girardi-Schappo2021}.

 Using a directed $K$-regular topology, we show that the complete graph MF result presented in Eq.~\eqref{eq:Crict_GC} does not agree with the simulations.
 As shown in Fig.~\ref{fig:2}a, for sparse networks, increasing the inhibitory weight does not promote the phase transition.
-Increasing the network in-degree $K$, we see how the simulations results slowly converge to the complete graph mean-field as $K\rightarrow N-1$, but the absorbing phase only emerges when the elements of the network reach all-to-all interaction.
+Increasing the network in degree $K$, we see how the simulation results slowly converge to the complete graph mean field as $K\rightarrow N-1$, but the absorbing phase only emerges when the neurons of the network reach all-to-all interaction.

 In Fig.~\ref{fig:2}b we can see that the inhibitory weights $W$ modulate the network activity only in the active phase, but do not have any influence on the location of the critical point.